11 “Italian Summer”-Inspired Nail Ideas That Radiate Holiday Vibes

 Holiday Postcards

-The thumb nail alone on this Amalfi-inspired manicure by @angelicbeautybykaren is a miniature work of art and a real memento of picture-perfect holidays by the sea.
+The thumbnail alone on this Amalfi-inspired manicure by @angelicbeautybykaren is a miniature work of art and a real memento of picture-perfect vacations by the sea.

 Sunshine State

-This playful manicure by nail artist Krista is like a checklist of all the best sights and smells of an Italian summer holiday.
+This playful manicure by nail artist Krista is like a checklist of all the best sights and smells of an Italian summer vacation.
 Lemons on the vine?
 Tick!
 Beautiful azure waters?
 Tick!
 Beaming sunshine?
 Tick!
 We also love the little sardines.
-This Essie Bustling Bazaar Collection, £48, has so many bold and bright shades if you want to try a mix-and-match set at home.

 Lemon Stripe

-Consider this manicure by nail artist Learnah Starbuck to be part-British seaside with those deckchair yellow stripes and part-Italian coast with those beautiful lemon-adorned French tips.
+Consider this manicure by nail artist Learnah Starbuck to be classic East Coast beach boardwalk vibes with those deckchair yellow stripes, and part-Italian coast with those beautiful lemon-adorned French tips.

 Amalfi Amore